zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Middleware-and-Dapp-Project-Ideas.rst

-otherwise it's possible at medium cost to create a "caching passthrough contract": essentially, the smart contract equivalent of piracy, and there's no way to prevent that without compromising the flexibility that makes Ethereum Ethereum; a fee of around 1-10 finney should be fair and work well if you do wish to charge.
+otherwise it's possible at medium cost to create a "caching passthrough contract": essentially, the smart contract equivalent of piracy, and there's no way to prevent that without compromising the flexibility that makes Expanse Expanse; a fee of around 1-10 finney should be fair and work well if you do wish to charge.

 The way that you would implement the server side code is simple.
 In